PX4/PX4-user_guide/en/config/actuators.md

 The `Tilt direction` indicates whether the servo tilts in the plane towards the `Front` or `Right` of the vehicle of the vehicle (at the moment the assumption is that it can only tilt in these directions).

+#### Tilt Servos for Yaw/Pitch Control

+Tilt servos can provide torque on one or more axes, which may be used to yaw or pitch the vehicle:
+- Yaw is commonly set in this way, though motors are often used instead on vehicles with four or more motors.
+- Pitch is more commonly controlled using differential motors thrust.
+  Control using tilt servos is useful on airframes that can't use differential thrust, such as a [Bicopter](https://www.youtube.com/watch?v=hfss7nCN40A).

+Whether this feature is used is configured in the `Use for control` setting.

 ## Actuator Outputs